HumanExposure/RPGen/README.md

 RPGen utilizes tools from the R package httk to link physiological parameters to sampled individuals.
 However, it no longer requires httkpop.tar.gz datafile, as the httk package is freely avaialble from CRAN.

-RPG was originally written by GG at ICF.
-This version includes information submitted to EPA in August 2019.
+RPG was originally written by GG at ICF, and titled the PopulationHousingGenerator.
+Code for this version is stored in a GitHub repository of the same name at https://github.com/HumanExposure/PopulationHousingGenerator
+RPGen includes the majority of elements from the original repository, with updates submitted to EPA in August 2019 from ICF.
+Please see the PopulationHousingGenerator for a full history of RPGen.

 Additional updates to RPGen are forthcoming, including an automatic download function and process function.